ElizavetaKasapen/ADIP_YOLO8/README.md

 - Train and validate the model for the task.

-- Prints the traing result and save the trained model to disk to save_model_path from *config.yaml* if provided, otherwise last checkpoint.
+- Prints the training result and save the trained model to disk to save_model_path from *config.yaml* if provided, otherwise last checkpoint.

 2. Predict with a Model
 Set *mode: predict* and *predict* settings in *config.yaml*, and run: